Introduction

 Challenge

-Manual project tracking led to miscommunication and inefficient resource utilisation.
+Manual methods of tracking projects led to miscommunication and inefficient resource allocation.

 Solution

-Implemented Trello for its visual approach and ease of use.
+Adopted Trello due to its visual approach and user-friendly interface.

 Implementation process

-- Set up boards for different project stages
+- Set up boards for different stages of projects

 - Created cards for each client project